 Julian is also a composer, and (in his non-existent spare time) a keen amateur jazz guitarist.

-Sarah is currently a College Lecturer in music history and theory at Magdalen College, University of Oxford, and an Associate Lecturer at Oxford Brookes University.
-She has previously convened modules on Schenkerian theory at University of Nottingham and taught at Royal Holloway and several Oxford colleges.
+Sarah is a Lecturer in Music at the University of Manchester.
+She has previously held teaching positions in music theory and analysis at the University of Nottingham, Oxford Brookes University, Royal Holloway, and several colleges at the University of Oxford.
 Music theory and analysis is also central to her research, which places a critical focus on form in the nineteenth and early twentieth centuries.
 Her doctoral thesis examined the history of analytical approaches to Jean Sibelius’s music to reformulate the accepted view of the composer as an early modernist.
 Her prize-winning TAGS essay on Sibelius’s ‘Worker’s March’ – an application of the theoretical models developed in her thesis – was published in the April 2020 SMA Newsletter.

 Sarah is keen to support and represent early-career and postgraduate music theorists and aims to promote the continuing growth of the community.
 She has a particular interest in contributing to writing groups, workshops, and training events as well as developing online learning material.